juspay/python-nix-template/README.md

 # python-nix-template

-WIP: A simple Nix project template for Python projects
+WIP: A simple Nix project template for Python projects.
+See https://github.com/juspay/python-nix-template/issues/2 for what's left to do before making this ready for public consumption.

 ## Details